Skip to main content

 sudo mkdir -p /data/log/mongodb

-3. Set permissions to allow operations within the created directories.
+3. Set permissions to enable MongoDB to work with the created directories.

 sudo chown -R mongodb:mongodb /data/*

-4. Modify the configuration to store data in /data/mongodb and logs in the /data/log/mongodb/mongod.log file.
+4. Modify the configuration to store data in /data/mongodb and logs in /data/log/mongodb/mongod.log.

 cat <<EOF | sudo tee /etc/mongod.conf